INKPTR-STUDIO/MCU-BusBase/EN/IIC.md

 # 2. Communication Timing
-In terms of level logic, both master and slave devices sample SDA when SCL is high, and then interpret it as data or commands depending on the situation:
+In terms of level logic,  the receiver sample SDA when SCL is high, and then interpret it as data or commands depending on the situation:
 - When SCL is high, if SDA remains unchanged, that is considered data transmission.
 SDA being high means a 1 is transmitted, and SDA being low means a 0 is transmitted.
 - When SCL is high, a level transition on SDA is considered a start or stop command.
 A falling edge on SDA is a start command, and a rising edge on SDA is a stop command.
 (In fact, these start and stop commands are exactly the start and stop signal timings described below.)
+- When SCL is low, the transmitter is allowed to change SDA, setting up the intended logic level or transition that will be sampled or recognized when SCL goes high.

 These level logic patterns combine into six types of timing: Start Signal, Stop Signal, Send Acknowledge, Receive Acknowledge, Send Byte, Receive Byte.
 By combining the required timings according to the device's communication requirements, IIC communication can be achieved.
 The timing details are explained below.
 <br>![IIC_Timing](https://github.com/INKPTR-STUDIO/MCU-BusBase/blob/main/Images/IIC_Timing.png)